exploreforce/leylaAI/documentation.md

 *   `chat/MessageBubble.tsx`: The message bubble component.
 It displays a single chat message. **Recently updated to hide the `ToolCallDisplay` component from user view, ensuring only the AI's natural language response is shown.
 Also, the import for `ToolCallDisplay` was commented out.**
 *   `chat/TestChat.tsx`: The main component for the test chat interface.
 This component was converted to the dark theme, including its container, header, description, and loading animation.
 It was rebranded (`<h2>` title and `<p>` description updated from "ElysAI" to "Leyla AI").
 The loading animation dots color was updated. **Recently modified to accept an `existingSessionId` prop to load previous chat messages when navigating from the "All Chat Sessions" page.
 It also ensures that AI responses only appear after review approval and includes robust message filtering and polling logic to handle approved and custom replies correctly, replacing pending messages.**
 *   `chat/ToolCallDisplay.tsx`: The component for displaying the AI's tool calls. **This component is now hidden from user view and is only used for internal debugging or development purposes.**
 *   `HeaderAuth.tsx`: The authentication header component.
-This component was updated to match the new dark theme, rebranded (`alt` for logo and `<span>` text updated from "ElysAI" to "Leyla AI", `src` updated from `/branding/ElysAI.png` to `/branding/LeylaAI.png`), and its logo size was increased.
+This component was updated to match the new dark theme, rebranded (`alt` for logo and `<span>` text updated from "ElysAI" to "Leyla AI"), and its logo size was increased.
 Its colors were updated to the Leyla AI gradient scheme.
 *   `ui/Alert.tsx`: The alert component.
 It can display different types of messages (info, warning, error, success).
 *   `ui/Button.tsx`: The button component.
 It supports different styles and loading states.
 Updated to reflect the dark theme's primary, secondary, danger, and ghost button styles, including gradients, hover effects, and shadows.
 Its colors were updated to the Leyla AI gradient scheme.
 *   `ui/Card.tsx`: The card component.
 It provides a container with a shadow and rounded corners.